Submit request or call to make an appointment.

 Connect with the Norton Children’sNeurosurgery Team

-Norton Children’s board-certified and fellowship-trained neurologists are the leading providers of care for children with neuromuscular disorders, including spinal muscular atrophy (SMA), in Louisville, Kentucky, and Southern Indiana.
+The board-certified and fellowship-trained neurologists with Norton Children’s Neuroscience Institute, affiliated with the UofL School of Medicine, are the leading providers of care for children with spinal muscular atrophy (SMA) disease in Louisville, Kentucky, and Southern Indiana.

 Norton Children’s Hospital is the pediatric teaching hospital for the University of Louisville School of Medicine.
 Our physicians are training the next generation of pediatric specialists.